“Storytelling is the most powerful way to put ideas into the world today.”– Robert McAfee Brown

 Here is a screenshot of that winning viz, Do Old Movies Get Better With Age?

 Tip 1: Know Your Audience – The judges are one of the few things you can use to your advantage going into the Iron Viz.
-I kept their likes and dislikes in mind while designing the viz above.
+We kept their likes and dislikes in mind while designing the viz above.

 Tip 3: Leverage Color – This viz features a limited color palette and also uses a custom color created using RGB values.

 Tip 6: Re-Tell an Old Story – The IMDB database began in 1990, and movie reviews and history existed long before that.
-Data visualization allowed me to re-tell an old story in a way that was more insightful than fishing through thousands and thousands of records.
+Data visualization allowed us to re-tell an old story in a way that was more insightful than fishing through thousands and thousands of records.

 Tip 7: Don’t Neglect the Setup – The winning viz asks a single question and includes a tagline about what the viz contains.